svillalobosaliste/bayesian_repository/README.md

 This tables can be observed in line 385 "output_inf" and in line 385 "output_unin".
 Lines 397-448 computes Deviation Information Criteria
 Lines 450-463 consists in hypotheses testing with Bayes Factor using the package
 BAIN.
-Results were obtain with set.seed(43838), and set.seed(78874) was used
-to test stability of results.
+Results were obtain with set.seed(43838), and set.seed(78874) to test stability of results.